 Carter G. Woodson’s best-known contribution occurs every February.
 He initiated celebration of the first Negro History Week in 1926, focusing on black history.
 Woodson chose the second week of February for Negro History Week because it corresponds with the birthdays of both Frederick Douglass and Abraham Lincoln.
 Over the years, support grew, and the week became a month in 1976.
 February of each year is now Black History Month.
 Today, people celebrate Black History Month in many ways, and schools across the nation take a closer look at African American history during the month of February.

 Carter G. Woodson passed away at his Washington, DC, home on April 3, 1950.
 After his death, the public and a variety of organizations began to honor his many achievements through such activities as naming schools and a professorship at Berea College after him.
 The nation recognized his achievements in 2006 when the Carter G. Woodson Home became a unit of the National Park System.
 The National Park Service and the Association for the Study of African-American Life and History worked together to rehabilitate and restore the historic building, develop and install interpretative exhibits, and produce and distribute educational materials.
 A Historic Resource Study was completed in 2012 and serves as the basis for better understanding the site and creating interpretive information.
-The home is open to the public for tours on Thursdays, Friday, and Saturdays.
+Plan your visit to the Carter G. Woodson Home.